premail/premail/README.md

 ## Rendering the email for production

-In your console, append `--prod`, e.g. `gulp build -d postmodern --prod`.
-This will render `index.html`
-[in minified form](https://github.com/mjmlio/mjml/blob/master/packages/mjml-cli/README.md#minify-and-beautify-the-output-html)
-in the `dist` subdirectory.
+In your console, append `--prod`, e.g. with a design named "postmodern," you'd use `gulp build -d postmodern --prod`.
+This will render `index.html` [in minified form](https://github.com/mjmlio/mjml/blob/master/packages/mjml-cli/README.md#minify-and-beautify-the-output-html) in the `dist` subdirectory.